Suphannahong National Film Awards: History

 The Federation of National Film Associations (now the MPC), which took over that role, began presenting a new series of awards, known as the National Film Awards, in 1992 (for films released in 1991).
 The ceremony was held in association with the Office of the Prime Minister's Film Promotion Board and the government public relations department, and the first awards were presented by Princess Maha Chakri Sirindhorn.
 It employed a "Milkyway to the Stars" symbol for its trophies.
 The awards were held annually for nine years, but was halted in 2001 as the Thai film industry produced few films in 2000.

-The federation took over responsibility for the event and resumed the awards in 2002.
-It re-adopted the Suphannahong as its trophy, now redesigned in a more modern style.
-The awards, now known as the Suphannahong National Film Awards, have been held annually since.
+The federation assumed responsibility for the event and revived the awards in 2002.
+The Suphannahong trophy was reinstated, now featuring a modern redesign.
+Since then, the awards, officially known as the Suphannahong National Film Awards, have been presented annually.